Is Donald Trump taking North Korea's bait?

 Tensions surrounding North Korea, long on the rise, have risen sharply since Trump took office.
 Pyongyang has continued its pursuit of nuclear weapons and the missile capability to deliver a bomb as far as the continental US, even as the new president has declared the status quo is "unacceptable."

-Trump is making made a full-force effort to get China to pressure the rogue regime into compliance, declaring that if Beijing doesn't do something, "we will."
+Trump is making a full-force effort to get China to pressure the rogue regime into compliance, declaring that if Beijing doesn't do something, "we will."

 North Korea responded in a statement Tuesday, slamming the "ridiculous and foolhardy" Trump administration for taking steps that are "little short of lighting the fuse of a total war under the present touch-and-go situation on the Korean Peninsula."